 Heating and hot water Repair category 1 Notes The central heating/hot water system has not been tested.
-The boiler seems to have been replaced in March 2023 and should have guarantee cover The central heating/hot water system should be tested/checked by a Gas Safe Engineer on entry on behalf of the buyer and subject to a service contract thereafter.
+The central heating/hot water system should be tested/checked by a Gas Safe heating engineer on entry on behalf of the buyer and subject to a service contract thereafter.
+It has been assumed that the heating installation has been regularly serviced and that recent service history records will be made available.
+This should be checked by the conveyancer.